 Given that most substance-related deaths in New Brunswick demonstrate that multiple substances were consumed at the time of death, polysubstance use is of notable concern.
-Of the 175 decedents who died from an apparent opioid-related overdose between January 2016 and December 2020, 171 (97.7%) consumed opioids in conjunction with one or more non-opioid substance (e.g. alcohol or non-opioid drugs).
-Benzodiazepines and antidepressants were the most commonly co-consumed substance type having been consumed by 113 (65%) and 98 (56%) of the decedents who died from an apparent opioid-related overdose, respectively (Table 1).
+Of the 188 decedents who died from an apparent opioid-related overdose between January 2016 and March 2021, 184 (97.9%) consumed opioids in conjunction with one or more non-opioid substance (e.g. alcohol or non-opioid drugs)1.
+Benzodiazepines and antidepressants were the most commonly co-consumed substance type having been consumed by 123

-\These numbers may change as more information becomes available and coroner investigations are concluded.
+^{}These numbers may change as more information becomes available and coroner investigations are concluded.

-\These numbers may change as more information becomes available and coroner investigations are concluded.
+^{}These numbers may change as more information becomes available and coroner investigations are concluded.

-&lt;sup>1 Substances were identified as having been consumed around the time of death based on toxicology testing, rapid toxicology testing, and any circumstantial evidence in the absence of testing.
+1 Substances were identified as having been consumed around the time of death based on toxicology testing, rapid toxicology testing, and any circumstantial evidence in the absence of testing.